zl4yy/micropython/ports/tiva_c/README.md

 Font can be lcd.small or lcd.large and lcd.write first's parameter is either lcd.data or lcd.cmnd.
 NOTE: The PD8544 chip must be initialised very shortly after power up or it does not work properly.
+Initialisation at boot time is configurable in mpconfigport.h.
 You may need to start the MCU first and apply power to the LCD only before the lcd.init().

+## TFT based on ILI9486/88 (WIP)
+There is a functional but limited support for ILI9486 and ILI9488 based TFT panels.
+Text or advanced drawing is not yet implemented.
+This has not been tested on ILI9486 but works on ILI9488.
+The parameters for init are spi port, pin for ChipSelect, pin for DataCommand and pin for Reset.
+Fast drawing is possible using C code in your modules (look at the Fractals module for examples).

+	tft.init(0, 34, 35, 36)
+	tft.clear(<colour>)
+	tft.setOrientation(0)
+	tft.fill(<x>,<y>,<w>,<h>,<colour>)
+	tft.plot(<x>,<y>,<colour>)
+	tft.get565colour(40,70,128)
+	lcd.write(1,0x01)

+The first parameter of write is 0 for data, 1 for command to be sent to the LCD.
+Colours are 565 packed.
+The get565colour takes 8-bit R G B values and returns 16-bit 565 values.

+## Touchscreen based on XPT2046 (Experimental)
+There is an experimentatl support for XPT2046 chips.
+It works but still returns unpredictable results.
+The parameters for init are spi port and pin for ChipSelect.

+	xpt2046.init(0,37)
+	xpt2046.setOrientation(3)
+	xpt2046.setTreshold(300)
+	xpt2046.printRaw()
+	xpt2046.getZ()
+	xpt2046.getX()
+	xpt2046.getY()

+Only getZ and printRaw actually do an updated with the chip. getX and getY only return previously obtained values.

 ## SSI Support
 Example usage: